The Most Accurate Way to Calculate the Latest Income Tax

 Other business entities

-In addition, business entities can also take advantage of a withholding tax system on certain sources of income, such as dividends paid to shareholders.
+Apart from that, business entities can also take advantage of the withholding tax system on certain sources of income, such as dividends paid to shareholders.

-In this case, the business entity is obliged to withhold tax and deposit it to the tax authority.
+In this case, the business entity is obliged to withhold tax and remit it to the tax authority.

 How to Calculate Income Tax Correctly

-As a tax-abiding citizen, you should know how to calculate income tax correctly.
+As a tax-compliant citizen, you should know how to calculate income tax correctly.

 The calculation itself refers to all forms of income, be it salary, wages, horarium, allowances, and other payments related to work.

-The amount of PPh also depends on the amount of income you get.
+The size of the PPh also depends on the amount of income you earn.
 The more income, the higher the tax burden that must be borne.

 To calculate it, here are the steps you need to understand:

-First, you must calculate net income in one year first.
-Then, find out how much your Non-Taxable Income (PTKP) and also your Taxable Income (PKP) are.
+First, you must calculate your net income for one year first.
+Then, find out how much your Non-Taxable Income (PTKP) and Taxable Income (PKP) are.

 After everything is calculated, then you can find out how much PPh must be paid.